Close Menu

 The hoard will now be examined by the local Coroner to confirm if it is ‘Treasure’.
 Under the Treasure Act, which in England is administered by the British Museum, museums are given the opportunity to acquire finds of Treasure.

-If the finder(s) and owner of the land where Treasure is found wish to claim a reward, the find is then valued by the independent Treasure Valuation Committee and museums have to raise funds to acquire it.
-If this find is declared Treasure by the coroner, the Roman Baths & Pump Room in Bath have expressed interest in acquiring the hoard for their collection.
+If the finder(s) and owner of the land where the treasure is found wish to claim a reward, the find is then valued by the independent Treasure Valuation Committee, and museums have to raise funds to acquire it.
+If this find is declared Treasure by the coroner, the Roman Baths & Pump Room in Bath has expressed interest in acquiring the hoard for their collection.

 “We are very excited about the discovery of this important hoard in North East Somerset with such strong connections to our area.
 If we are able to acquire the coins, we will work to display them locally, as well as partnering with the British Museum to make them available for loan to other exhibitions so that they can be seen by a wider audience.”